Thomas Chrowder Chamberlin: Biography

+Legacy

 His papers are housed at the University of Chicago archives and the Beloit College archives.
 The Beloit College archives also contain the papers of his son, Rollin T. Chamberlin (1881-1948), who was also a geologist, and later chaired the geology department at the University of Chicago.
 There are buildings named for him on the Beloit College and University of Wisconsin–Madison campuses as well as a house in Burton-Judson Courts at The University of Chicago.
 The lunar crater Chamberlin and a crater on Mars are named in his honor.
 He is the namesake of Mount Chamberlin in California.
+A 42 ton rock, a Precambrian glacial erratic, called the Chamberlin Rock sat on Observatory Hill at the University of Wisconsin Madison campus for over 100 years, until 2021 when it was moved to a university property on Lake Kegonsa, a glacial lake.